 1. About

 Quantified Uncertainty with Optimization for the Finite Element Method (quoFEM) is an open-source research application, that is hosted on the quoFEM Github page, and released under the 2-Clause BSD license (see Copyright and License ).
 The application provides uncertainty quantification methods (forward, inverse, reliability, sensitivity, parameter estimation, and surrogate modeling) to researchers in natural hazards who utilize existing simulation software applications, such as Finite Element applications, in their research.
 It has been developed at the SimCenter, within the University of California, Berkeley.
-The SimCenter is part of the Natural Hazards Engineering Research Infrastructure (NHERI) program, funded by the National Science Foundation.
+The SimCenter is part of the Natural Hazards Engineering Research Infrastructure (NHERI) program, funded by the U.S. National Science Foundation.

 ../../../../_images/quoFEM.gif